maxrule98/parcel-tailwind/README.md

 # Parcel V2 & TailwindCSS Starter

-Thank for checking out this starter file, I hope you like it.
+Thanks for checking out this starter file, I hope you like it.

 ## Installation

-Dillinger requires [Node.js](https://nodejs.org/) v10+ to run.
+This starter requires [Node.js](https://nodejs.org/) v10+ to run.

 Install dependencies & start dev